alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [asmaplauncher](https://www.cocoacontrols.com/controls/asmaplauncher) - ASMapLauncher is a library for iOS written in Swift that helps navigation with various mapping applications.
 * [DistancePicker](https://github.com/qmathe/DistancePicker) - Custom UIKit control to select a distance with a pan gesture, written in Swift.
+* [DynamicBubble](https://github.com/vladaverin24/DynamicBubble) - Interactive Speech Balloon/Bubble view with rich customization UI for app user..
 * [GpxLocationManager](https://github.com/vermont42/GpxLocationManager) - GpxLocationManager is a replacement for CLLocationManager that allows the developer to use GPS data from GPX files or CLLocation arrays for testing.
+* [PRGLocationSearchBar](https://github.com/ispiropoulos/PRGLocationSearchBar) - Control used to show a search bar which can fetch your location as well as geocode a search string.
 * [Pulley](https://github.com/52inc/Pulley) - A library to imitate the iOS 10 Maps UI.
 * [SKMapsCenter](https://github.com/asklausen/SKMapsCenter) -  Maintain center while zooming.
 * [SnapLocation](https://github.com/ziligy/SnapLocation) - Swift micro-app that snaps your current location and writes it to pasteboard, it also optionally saves a map image in photos.
 * [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) - UIViewController-Extension which is used to request the User-Location, at the very first time, in a simple and elegent way written in Swift.
+* [SwiftLoggly](https://github.com/vigneshuvi/SwiftLoggly) - Simple way to logging with rich feature framework in Swift.

 ## Menu